Charging your Electrified Vehicle (BEV & PHEV)

 Good to go

 Once installation is complete, JET ChargeC11 will invoice you directly.
-You’re now ready to start charging your Toyota Electrified Vehicle at home.
+You’re now ready to start charging your Toyota Electrified vehicle at home.

 Charging tips